guerrinoservices/influencer-opportunity-finder/TERMS_OF_SERVICE.md

 - Use the Extension to spam, harass, or abuse any service or individual
 - Share your license key with others
 - Resell or redistribute the Extension without permission
+- Use the Extension in ways that violate third-party platform terms of service

 ## 4. Use of Extension and Third-Party Platforms